JoeYves/Employee-Data-Sql-Portfolio/README.md

 2. what are Employee_type's breakdown ?
 3. How many Male and female that work permanently in the company ?
 4. where do many employees come from ?
-5. What is the Salary distribution in the company ? ( Salary Range like how salary is spread in company )
+5. What is the Salary distribution in the company ?
 <hr>

 Down here are some findings that were reflected to draw a better conclusion.